July 25, 2014

 There are so many cats out there, and so many kinds of cats to choose from, it can be hard to know where to begin.
-Some questions to ask yourself are:
+Here are some important areas to consider:

 The answers to some of these questions may lie in your own lifestyle.
 Are you a couch potato who wants a cat to nap along with you?
 Do you hang on every fascinating word a kitty says?
 Is kitten-watching more fun than TV?

 Kittens are adorable, curious, playful and full of energy.
-They can also be exasperating at times, demanding lots of supervision to keep them out of trouble and patience when they get into it.
-And a kitten is an unknown entity—you really don't know what kind of cat you'll end up with once she outgrows her kitten personality.
+They can also be exasperating at times, demanding lots of supervision and patience to keep them out of trouble.
+And a kitten is an unknown entity—you really don't know what kind of cat you'll end up with once they outgrow their kitten personality.

 Adult cats are usually calmer, less bouncy, and less mischievous.
 With an adult, what you see is usually what you get, so if you are looking for specific qualities, consider cats that are a year and older.
 Read more about adopting a mature pet »